georgepanton1/NSM-PDF-Renderer2/README.md

 │  File > 50MB?  ─┼──────────────────►│  Puppeteer + Chromium│
 │  Yes → call     │  {url, upload...} │  (2GB+ RAM, no limit)│
 │  renderer       │                   │                      │
+│  Worker failed? ─┤                   │  Auto-detect sizing  │
+│  Yes → fallback │                   │  A4/A3/Letter/Legal  │
-│                  │◄──────────────────┤  Renders PDF         │
+│  to renderer    │◄──────────────────┤  Tabloid/custom      │
+│                  │  {pdfUrl, ...}    │                      │
-│  No → Worker    │  {pdfUrl, ...}    │  Uploads to S3       │
+│  No → Worker    │                   │  printToPDF fallback  │
-│  (existing)     │                   │                      │
+│  (existing)     │                   │  for 60MB+ files     │
 └─────────────────┘                   └──────────────────────┘
 ```

-The renderer receives the S3 HTML URL (already uploaded by the Worker's proxy-download step), renders it with Puppeteer, and uploads the PDF to S3 using the same storage API as the Worker.
+The renderer receives the S3 HTML URL (already uploaded by the Worker's proxy-download step or the server's direct download fallback), renders it with Puppeteer, and uploads the PDF to S3 using the same storage API as the Worker.
 The NSM server treats the response identically to a Worker response.